 Huntington, IN 46750

-J.E.
-Roush Lake FWA advisories
+- J.E.
+Roush Lake main office

-All visitors must obtain a one-day access permit before entering the field, regardless of their activity.
-The one-day access permit must be kept with you while visiting and must be completed and returned to a self-service booth, drop box, or the office before leaving.
-The information you provide helps us identify ways to improve Indiana’s FWAs for all users.
-We appreciate your patience in taking the extra time to fill out the permit.
-Your feedback and comments are valuable to us!
-Please see map below for sign-in or self-service box locations.
-There is also a self-service box for non-hunting activities at the Kil-So-Quah Recreation Area boat ramp.
-Please use the permit card labeled miscellaneous for these activities.
+All other visitors are encouraged to obtain a miscellaneous one-day access permit before entering the field.
+The one-day access permit should be kept with you while visiting, then completed and returned to a self-service booth, drop box, or the office before you leave.
+The information you provide will help us identify ways to improve Indiana’s FWAs for all users.
+We appreciate your patience in taking the extra time to complete the permit.
+Your feedback and comments are valuable to us.

 - Boat launch permits are not required at J.E.
 Roush Lake FWA.